A dark, full bodied gluten free beer bread that has the tang of full-bodied beer with a texture that you can’t help but love.

 Here are a few more tips for making this gluten free beer bread

 Kraft makes an 8 oz. package of sharp cheddar cheese – use this one rather than the bag of shredded cheese for the loaf.
 You just want chunks of cheese, not so much that it overpowers the bread.
 Just enough for a nice texture.
 I use a sprinkling of shredded cheddar on top for an extra dose.

-Omission is a good brand, but there are others.
-As long as it’s dark, it should work fine.
+Redbridge is a great brand, but there are others.
+As long as it’s not cider beer, it should work fine.

 Use a smaller pan for baking

-A 9”x5” pan will work, but you’ll get a bigger rise and a better looking loaf of bread if you use a smaller pan.
+A 9”x 5” pan will work, but you’ll get a bigger rise and a better looking loaf of bread if you use an 8″ x 4.5″ size pan.
 The bake time should be about 50 minutes total.